Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 __________________________

-The following *Age Table* allows to determine the age-related textual description of a creature, based on its *Age Percentage*, which is equal to its current age divided by the life expectancy of its race [#]_ :
+The following *Age Table* allows to determine the age-related textual description of a creature, based on its *Age Percentage*, which is equal to its current age divided by the life expectancy of its species [#]_ :

 +------------------------+---------------------------+-------------------+---------------------+